pbeens/Data-Analysis/README.md

 ![nbviewer screenshot](images/nbviewer.png)

-Alternatatively, you can display the notebook in Google Colab by changing the github part of the URL to githubtocolab.
+Alternatatively, you can display the notebook in **Google Colab** by changing the github part of the URL to githubtocolab. https://github.com/ would become https://githubtocolab.com/.

 # Miscellaneous